Favorite Christmas markets in Europe

 In the old town area, where you are surrounded by half-timbered buildings and great little shops, there is a fairytale manmade forest built on the town square.
 It was the best thing ever!
 When looking for a cozy place to chill, this is it.
 You actually feel like you have trekked into the woods.
 It’s crazy.

 By the water, you’ll find an old-timey Christmas festival with axe-throwing and mead (a honey-based wine).
 This market was so cool!
-You even realize you were missing a Christmas market from a couple hundred years ago until you visit the men and women in period clothing and see them interact with the children.
+You even realize you were missing a Christmas market from a couple of hundred years ago until you visit the men and women in period clothing and see them interact with the children.
 It’s all so heart-warming… and belly-warming if you want it to be.

 Finally, something you don’t tend to find in German Christmas markets–a Finnish Christmas market!
 Didn’t see that coming, did you?
 You’ll see fish being hung on wooden planks surrounding a fire pit being smoked…and yes, you can eat it too!
 This was such a fun addition to the other traditional markets.